-To illustrate the post-processing using the Legendre model, we have a closer look at the storm Emma between 29 February and 1 March 2008.
-During Emma we observe the largest gusts at 10 m within the complete observation period of the Hamburg Weather Mast, with 28.07 ms-1 on 1 March 2008 between 12 and 13 CET.
+and 1 March 2008.
+During Emma, we observe the largest gusts at 10 m over the whole observation period of the Hamburg Weather Mast, with 28.07 m s^{-1} on 1 March 2008 between 12:00 and 13:00 CET.
 The storm hit a large region in Europe.
-In Hamburg, a storm surge flushed parts of the city.
-COSMO-REA6 has difficulties to exactly capture the evolution of the 290 storm over Hamburg (Fig. 9).
-As the reanalysis, the post-processing misses the highest gusts on Saturday, 1st March 2008, although the prediction is provided with reasonably high uncertainties.
-A better prediction is generated by the post-processing on Friday, 28 February 2008.
-By way of example, we have selected 3 hours that represent differently stratified atmosphere as indicated by vertical lines in Fig. 9.
-According to Bott (2016), we characterize the atmosphere as stable if $LI \ge 6 K$, as neutral if 6K > LI > -2K, and as unstable if -2K > LI.
-Figure 10 shows the corresponding vertical profiles of the predictive GEV 295 distribution.
-In all cases the median prediction is in good agreement with the observations.
-On 29 February 2008, 10 CET (stable atmosphere), the observed gusts are within the inner quartile range of the predictive GEV, and slightly below the censoring threshold.
+In Hamburg, a storm surge also flushed parts of the city.
+COSMO-REA6 has difficulties precisely capturing the evolution of the storm over Hamburg (Fig. 9).
+As in the reanalysis, the post-processing approach misses the highest gusts on Saturday, 1 March 2008, although the prediction is provided with reasonably high uncertainties.
+A better prediction is generated by the post-processing method on Friday, 28 February 2008.
+By way of example, we selected 3 h that represent differently stratified atmosphere, as indicated by vertical lines in Fig. 9.
+According to Bott (2016), we characterize the atmosphere as stable if LI > 6 K, as neutral if $6 \text{ K} \ge \text{LI} \ge -2 \text{ K}$, and as unstable if $-2 \text{ K} \ge \text{LI}$.
+Figure 10 shows the corresponding vertical profiles of the predictive GEV distribution.
+In all cases, the median prediction is in good agreement with the observations.
+On 29 February 2008 at 10:00 CET (stable atmosphere), the observed gusts are within the interquartile range of the predictive GEV and slightly below the censoring threshold.
 The variance of the predictive GEV is small.
-On 1 March 2008, 1 CET (neutral atmosphere) the inner quartile range is larger, the vertical variation of the gusts is also larger and well captured by the predictive GEV.
-On 1 March 2008, 4 CET, 300 the atmosphere is highly unstable.
+On 1 March 2008 at 01:00 CET (neutral atmosphere), the interquartile range is larger, and the vertical variation of the gusts is also larger and well captured by the predictive GEV.
+On 1 March 2008 at 04:00 CET, the atmosphere is highly unstable.
 The observed gust are very close to the median of the predictive GEV.
-Note that LI only influences the cGEV scale parameter, and that the regression coefficient is small (see table 2).
+Note that the LI only influences the cGEV scale parameter and that the regression coefficient is small (see Table 2).

 Figure 10 suggests that the gusts do not vary independently of each other.
-In order to investigate the height dependency, we calculate the bivariate Pickands dependency function following Eq.
-8. Transformation to standard Fréchet is performed using the parameters for the climatological cGEV (i.e. assuming a homogeneous marginal cGEV independently in each height) and
+In order to investigate the height dependency, we calculate the bivariate Pickands dependency function fol-